jedib0t/go-pretty/table/README.md

 +-----+------------+-----------+--------+-----------------------------+
 ```

-A demonstration of all the capabilities can be found here: [demo/demo.go](demo/demo.go)
+A demonstration of all the capabilities can be found here: [demo](demo)

 Documentation: [GoDoc](https://godoc.org/github.com/jedib0t/go-pretty/table)